-The product design process at it's best is fast and collaborative.
-Through eight years as an UX designer in Silicon Valley, two years as a design teacher at Carnegie Mellon University, and eight more years as a visual designer in New York, I’ve developed a collaborative design practice and a methodology to teach it through workshops.
-I’ve taught workshops at companies where I’ve held leadership positions and as a consultant.
+The product design process at it’s best is fast and collaborative.
+Through eight years as a user experience designer in Silicon Valley, two years as a design teacher at Carnegie Mellon University, and eight more years as a visual designer in New York, I’ve developed a collaborative design practice and a methodology.
+When building healthy design teams, I teach these practices.

 Defining the Skillsets to Hire

-This workshop teaches product teams the how to come to agreement about hiring.
-Often, team members value different attributes and this can lead to candidate churn and wasted interview time.
+This workshop teaches product teams how to agree about skills to hire for and judge candidates against.
+Often, team members value different attributes, and this can lead to candidate churn and wasted interview time.
 Aligning before recruiting saves time and brings focus.

 This workshop focuses on what job makes sense next.
-It covers individuals’ ideal work situation and breaks the ideal down in simple attributes to pattern match with when job searching.
+It covers designers ideal work situation and breaks the ideal down in simple attributes to pattern match with when looking to advance within a company.

 This workshop teaches the basics of facilitating a meeting confidently and to the service of everyone gathered.
 It covers best practices, pitfalls and practice sessions.